justinas2314/Automated-Discord-Custom-Status/README.md

 Here's a step by step guide (this is for Firefox but it's probably really similar on other browsers)
 1. Open [discord](https://discord.com/app) on your browser
 2. Press f12 to open developer tools and open `network`
-3. Find a request with an `Authorization` field in `Request Headers` (if you don't find anything refresh).
+3. Find a request with an `Authorization` field in `Request headers` (if you don't find anything refresh).
 The `Authorization` value is the token you need to put in `token.txt`.
 # Examples
 ### Example Problem
 You want to display a custom status that is only set when watching youtube